infochimps-labs/ironfan-pantry/notes/tips_and_troubleshooting.md

   sudo mkdir -p $destdir ;
 done

-### Hadoop: namenode bootstrap

-Once the master runs to completion with all daemons started, remove the hadoop_initial_bootstrap recipe from its run_list.
-(Note that you may have to edit the runlist on the machine itself depending on how you bootstrapped the node).

 ### NFS: Halp I am using an NFS-mounted /home and now I can't log in as ubuntu